Tamal2026/happy-cart-client/README.md

 4. User can show their lifetime order and spend in their dashboard
 5. user can see their payment history in dasboard

-* Admin side Features ....
+# Admin Side Features

-1.Admin can see diffent dashboard after login..(use jwt token  for authentication) 2.Admin can not but product or add product in the wishlist.
+1. Admin can see different dashboard after login. (use JWT token for authentication)
+2. Admin cannot buy products or add products to the wishlist.
-3.Admin can see life time sales , order, and totaluser and products in their dashboard 4.Admin can manage product and add product , delete product and update the product details 5.Admin can see all users and make a local user make admin.. and delete user...
+3. Admin can see lifetime sales, orders, total users, and products in their dashboard.
+4. Admin can manage products: add products, delete products, and update product details.
+5. Admin can see all users and make a local user an admin, and delete users.

 Full project in responsive for the mobile and tablet devices using tailwind css..